BeanGreen247/Elminister-Manjaro-Build/README.md

 * depending on how many games you are going to install, set a drive size of 256GB
 * lastly under display enable 3d acc and give it either 2 or 4GB of VMRAM

-Install the OS and wait untill booted to desktop, after that turn off.
+Install the OS and wait untill booted to desktop, make sure to install VMware Tools, after that turn off.

 Next do the following
 ```